Skip to main content

 Terms and Definitions

-Earliest Return Date (ERD) - Represents the first available date to return the container as provided by the ocean terminals.
+Earliest Return Date (ERD) - This represents the first available date to return the container, as provided by the ocean terminals.

 Demurrage Terminal Guide available here: https://us.one-line.com/DemurrageTerminalGuide

-Rail Receiving Date (RRD) - Applies to outbound containers requiring rail transport and is the first date container may be tendered at inland rail location.
+Rail Receiving Date (RRD) - This applies to outbound containers requiring rail transport and is the first date the container may be tendered at an inland rail location.

-Container Availability Date (CAD) - Set by ocean terminal and is the first date a discharged inbound container is available for pickup.
+Container Availability Date (CAD) - This is set by the ocean terminal and is the first date a discharged inbound container is available for pickup.

 Tariff Rule for Free Time at Origin - US West Coast & US East Coast